Rajah01/Alarm.bat/README.md

 Differences between Alarms and Wakes|Repeats
 -----------------------------
  &nbsp;Alarms may be canceled by issuing Alarm /X (or by deleting the bell icon in the Taskbar).
-In contrast, Wakes &nbsp; &nbsp;execute at the scheduled time regardless of whether a bell icon exists.
-Unlike regular Alarms, which require &nbsp; &nbsp;that the computer be awake and running, Wakes and Repeats will waken a computer from Screensaver, Sleep, and &nbsp; &nbsp;Hibernation states.
-Wakes and Repeats survive Shutdowns and Restarts -- alarms occur as scheduled if the &nbsp; &nbsp;computer is running, although bell icons in the Taskbar do not survive Shutdown|Restart.
-Wakes and Repeats &nbsp; &nbsp;will NOT start a computer that is in a Shutdown state at alarm time (use an external facility, e.g. a DD-WRT &nbsp; &nbsp;router with Wake-On-LAN programming, another computer on the LAN or WAN with WOL capability, TeamViewer, etc.).
+In &nbsp; &nbsp;contrast, Wakes execute at the scheduled time regardless of whether a bell icon exists.
+ &nbsp; &nbsp;Unlike regular Alarms, which require that the computer be awake and running, Wakes and &nbsp; &nbsp;Repeats will waken a computer from Screensaver, Sleep, and Hibernation states.
+Wakes and &nbsp; &nbsp;Repeats survive Shutdowns and Restarts -- alarms occur as scheduled if the computer is &nbsp; &nbsp;running, although bell icons in the Taskbar do not survive Shutdown|Restart.
+Wakes and Repeats &nbsp; &nbsp;will NOT start a computer that is in a Shutdown state at alarm time (use an external facility, &nbsp; &nbsp;e.g. a DD-WRT router with Wake-On-LAN programming, another computer on the LAN or WAN with WOL &nbsp; &nbsp;capability, TeamViewer, etc.).

 Further Comments about Repeat (and Wake)
 -----------------------------
  &nbsp;Repeats are a reiterative form of Wake.
  &nbsp;Repeats have an optional /E{xpiration}, stated as the total duration of the repeat in minutes &nbsp;The Task Scheduler has many quirks.
 For example, a repeat interval greater than 9999 minutes must be &nbsp; &nbsp;evenly divisible by 60 (thus, &#34;Hourly&#34;).
-Alarm manages this inexplicable requirement by raising an &nbsp; &nbsp;uneven interval over 9999 to the next-higher hourly value.
+Alarm manages this inexplicable requirement &nbsp; &nbsp;by raising an uneven interval over 9999 to the next-higher hourly value.
  &nbsp;Relative to the Task Scheduler, Alarm is simple.
 If you request monthly notification, Alarm notifies &nbsp; &nbsp;EVERY month.
 If you want notification in January, April, July, and October (quarterly), or the &nbsp; &nbsp;1st and 15th of each month, or every Friday in the third week, then use TASKSCHD.MSC &nbsp;Bearing Alarm's &#42;relative&#42; simplicity in mind, for:
- &nbsp; &nbsp;Daily scheduling, use a Repeat interval of 1440 minutes (/R1440) &nbsp; &nbsp;Weekly, use a Repeat interval of 10080 (/R10080) and schedule the initial instance for the DAY of &nbsp; &nbsp;the week and time of day that you want Alarm to fire: if every Monday, schedule the initial instance &nbsp; &nbsp;for next Monday
+ &nbsp; &nbsp;<u>Daily</u> scheduling, use a Repeat interval of 1440 minutes (/R1440).
+ &nbsp; &nbsp;<u>Weekly</u>, use a Repeat interval of 10080 (/R10080) and schedule the initial instance for the DAY of &nbsp; &nbsp;the week and time of day that you want Alarm to fire: if every Monday, schedule the initial &nbsp; &nbsp;instance for next Monday.
- &nbsp; &nbsp;Monthly, similar to Weekly: Repeat interval = /R40320, but schedule the initial instance for the DATE &nbsp; &nbsp;within each month that you want Alarm to trigger: e.g. schedule the initial instance for the 1st &nbsp; &nbsp;of next month; for the last day of each month, schedule the initial instance for the 28th &nbsp; &nbsp;or higher
+ &nbsp; &nbsp;<u>Monthly</u>, similar to Weekly: Repeat interval = /R40320, but schedule the initial instance for the &nbsp; &nbsp;DATE within each month that you want Alarm to trigger: e.g. schedule the initial instance for the &nbsp; &nbsp;1st of next month; for the last day of each month, schedule the initial instance for the 28th &nbsp; &nbsp;or higher.
- &nbsp; &nbsp;Example: Alarm 9:00am /D15-6-21 /R40320 It's the 15th -- Payday -- and banks are OPEN
+ &nbsp; &nbsp;<u>Example</u>: Alarm 9:00am /D15-6-21 /R40320 It's the 15th -- Payday -- and banks are OPEN
- &nbsp;Recursive Repeats are implemented using the /P{rogram} command to launch secondary instance(s) of Alarm.
- &nbsp; &nbsp;The following example starts a Daily repeat next Monday (the 20th of current month), which in turn launches a &nbsp; &nbsp;/S{poken} Repeat every 2 minutes for a duration of 10 minutes:
+ &nbsp;Recursive Repeats are implemented using the /P{rogram} command to launch secondary instance(s) of &nbsp; &nbsp;Alarm.
+The following example starts a Daily repeat next Monday (the 20th of current month), &nbsp; &nbsp;which in turn launches a /S{poken} Repeat every 2 minutes for a duration of 10 minutes:
- &nbsp; &nbsp;Example: Alarm 6:59am /D20 /R1440 /Pcmd.exe /c Alarm.bat +1 /R2 /E10 /S Get out of bed
+ &nbsp; &nbsp;<u>Example</u>: Alarm 6:59am /D20 /R1440 /Pcmd.exe /c Alarm.bat +1 /R2 /E10 /S Get out of bed
- &nbsp; &nbsp;N.B.: Because Repeats must be scheduled in the FUTURE, the Daily starts at 6:59, and the Spoken starts 1 minute later.
- &nbsp; &nbsp;Note too that a 10 minute duration (/E10) at 2-minute intervals (/R2) will yield 6 (not 5) alarms, at minutes 0-2-4-6-8-10.
+ &nbsp; &nbsp;N.B.: Because Repeats must be scheduled in the FUTURE, the Daily starts at 6:59, and the Spoken &nbsp; &nbsp;starts 1 minute later.
+Note too that a 10 minute duration (/E10) at 2-minute intervals (/R2) will &nbsp; &nbsp;yield 6 (not 5) alarms, at minutes 0-2-4-6-8-10.
- &nbsp; &nbsp;Approximately 30 seconds after Expiration, any lingering Taskbar icons will be removed, but the last-issued &nbsp; &nbsp;Text message (if any) will remain until manually Dismissed.
+ &nbsp; &nbsp;Approximately 30 seconds after Expiration, any lingering Taskbar icons will be removed, but the &nbsp; &nbsp;last-issued Text message (if any) will remain until manually Dismissed.
- &nbsp; &nbsp;Repeats with no /Expiry are canceled manually, using Alarm /X. Cancel only the Nag (with the Message!), not the Daily.
+ &nbsp; &nbsp;Repeats with no /Expiry are canceled manually, using Alarm /X. Cancel only the Nag (with &nbsp; &nbsp;the Message!), not the Daily.
  &nbsp;Modify imperfect or inadequate Wake or Repeat commands with TASKSCHD.MSC.
-For example, you have three options to &nbsp; &nbsp;create a Repeat on weekdays only:
+For example, you have &nbsp; &nbsp;three options to create a Repeat on weekdays only:
- &nbsp; &nbsp;1) create 5 different WEEKLY Repeats, starting Monday through Friday &nbsp; &nbsp;2) create one WEEKLY Repeat on Mondays, with two nested CMD /C instances of Alarm (/P switches within /P switches).
+ &nbsp; &nbsp;1) create 5 different WEEKLY Repeats, starting Monday through Friday &nbsp; &nbsp;2) create one WEEKLY Repeat on Mondays, with two nested CMD /C instances of Alarm &nbsp; &nbsp;(/P switches within /P switches).
- &nbsp; &nbsp;This Example starts on Monday the 22nd at 7:28am and thereafter runs Weekly; at 7:29 it launches an each-morning Alarm for 5 days, &nbsp; &nbsp;which in turn launches an Alarm that nags every minute for 5 minutes, starting at 7:30.
-CMD's /C switch ensures &nbsp; &nbsp;that windows close when each iteration of Alarm exits:
+ &nbsp; &nbsp;The following example starts on Monday the 22nd at 7:28am and thereafter runs Weekly; at 7:29 it &nbsp; &nbsp;launches an each-morning Alarm for 5 days, which in turn launches an Alarm that nags every minute &nbsp; &nbsp;for 5 minutes, starting at 7:30.
+CMD's /C switch ensures that windows close when each iteration of &nbsp; &nbsp;Alarm exits. <u>Example</u>:
  &nbsp; &nbsp; &nbsp;Alarm 728am /D22 /R10080 /P/MIN cmd.exe /c Alarm.bat +1 /R1440 /E5760 /P/MIN cmd.exe /c Alarm.bat +1 /R1 /E5 /S HEY YOU.
 Get out of bed.
- &nbsp; &nbsp;3) create one WEEKLY Repeat starting Monday, then go to TASKSCHD.MSC ==> Task Scheduler Library ==> Refresh ==> double-click ALRMW{#}
- &nbsp; &nbsp;==> Triggers ==> Edit ==> checkmark Monday through Friday ==> confirm with OK ==> confirm OK.
+ &nbsp; &nbsp;3) create one WEEKLY Repeat starting Monday, then go to TASKSCHD.MSC ==> Task Scheduler Library ==> &nbsp; &nbsp; ==> Triggers ==> Edit ==> checkmark Monday through Friday ==> confirm with OK ==> confirm OK.

  ------------------------

 High-order single-byte characters (128-255):
-Almost all US-ASCII (CP437) accented alphabetics in range 128-159, and Windows-ANSI characters in range 161-255, display correctly in Messages.
- &nbsp; &nbsp;Select the ANSI codepage for your locale in User Configuration, line 21 (default=1252).
-YMMV -- test individual characters to ascertain
- &nbsp; &nbsp;that they print.
+Almost all US-ASCII (CP437) accented alphabetics in range 128-159, and Windows-ANSI characters in &nbsp; &nbsp;range 161-255, display correctly in Messages.
+Select the ANSI codepage for your locale &nbsp; &nbsp;in User Configuration, line 21 (default=1252).
+YMMV -- test individual characters to ascertain &nbsp; &nbsp;that they print.

  ------------------------